 The key principles of the national tourism strategy can be found (in German) .

 Advisory Council on Issues of Tourism

-The advises the Federal Minister for Economic Affairs and Energy on issues relating to tourism.
+The advises the Federal Minister for Economic Affairs and Energy and the Federal Government Commissioner for Tourism on issues relating to tourism.
 It consists of representatives from enterprises and associations of the tourism industry, transport companies, destinations and academia.
 Providing its broad range of expertise, it supports the Ministry’s decision-making process.
 The aim is to strengthen tourism in Germany and to improve the framework conditions for this purpose.